MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rearchitect-container-sql.md

 After the SmartHotel360 app and database are running in Azure, Contoso wants to extend the app.

 - Contoso’s developers are prototyping a new .NET Core application which will run on the Service Fabric cluster.
-- The app will be used to pull sentiment data from CosmosDB.
+- The app will be used to pull sentiment data from Cosmos DB.
-- This data will be in the form of Tweets that are processed using a Serverless Azure Function, and the Cognitive Services Text Analysis API.
+- This data will be in the form of Tweets that are processed using a Serverless Azure Function, and the Azure Cognitive Services Text Analysis API.

 ### Provision Azure Cosmos DB